neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 can be input exactly the
 [same as when setting with local filesystem](general-tui-datashuttle-setup).

+Select the `Connection Method` as `Google Drive`.

 Next, input the `Google Drive Root Folder ID`, `Client ID` and `Central Path` as described above.

 Clicking `Save` will save these project configs.
 A `Set up Google Drive Connection` button will appear.
 Click to start the setup, you will be required to enter your Google Drive client secret and then authenticate via a browser.

 If you do not have access to an internet browser on your machine, instructions will be provided for browserless connection set up.

 :::
 :::{tab-item} Python API